Top 10 Most Underrated National Parks

 1 | Hot Springs National Park, Arkansas

 Hot Springs National Park in Arkansas is proof that good things can come in small packages.
-Hot Springs National Park stands out for being on of the lesser-known National Parks and the tiniest of the country’s 63 national parks
+Hot Springs National Park stands out for being one of the lesser-known national parks and the tiniest of the country’s 63 national parks.

-At only 5,500 acres, Hot Springs National Park is the only one located in an urban area.
-In 1832, 40 years before Yellowstone became the nation’s first national park, President Andrew Jackson set aside the 47 hot springs here as a special reservation.
-By the time the land became a national park in 1921, people had already been flocking to its soothing thermal waters seeking healing and relaxation.
+At only 5,500 acres, Hot Springs National Park is the only national park located in an urban area.
+In 1832, 40 years before Yellowstone became the nation’s first national park, President Andrew Jackson set aside the 47 hot springs as a special reservation.
+By the time the land became a national park in 1921, people had already been flocking to its soothing thermal waters, seeking healing and relaxation.
 So many, in fact, that a whole city sprung up around these natural springs.
-Experience the 143 degree (Farenheit) thermal waters for yourself.
+Experience the 143 F thermal waters for yourself!

 2 | National Park of American Samoa

 What’s not to love about a tropical paradise in the heart of the South Pacific?
 Located about 2,600 miles southwest of Hawaii, the National Park of American Samoa is one of the most underrated national parks.
-This exotic oasis includes three volcanic islands — and 4,000 acres of the park is actually underwater.
-Take a tour with Road Scholar to this lesser-known national park and trek through rainforests, snorkel in pristine water teeming with marine life and learn about “fa’asamoa,” the customs and traditions of the 3,000-year-old Samoan culture.
-Talk about beauty and brains.
-I love it here!
+This exotic oasis includes three volcanic islands — and 4,000 acres of the park are underwater.
+Trek through rainforests, snorkel in pristine water teeming with marine life and learn about “fa’asamoa,” the customs and traditions of the 3,000-year-old Samoan culture.

 3 | Gates of the Arctic, Alaska